grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 ### Example

-Let us try this on a simple problem of comparing two users.
+let's try this on a simple problem of comparing two users.
 We assume that a user should be equal to another when it has the same name as the other
 one: